lrepneb/sf_trees/README.md

 ## README
-- This project visualizes tree planting trends in San Francisco using two visualizations:
+- This project visualizes tree planting trends in San Francisco from 1950-2020 using two visualizations:
 1. Tree Map
   - Shows where trees were planted across SF neighborhoods.
   - Each tree is plotted as a circle, with its color representing the decade it was planted.